Day Use Area

 Los Osos Oaks State Natural Reserve

-Dogs not allowed on trails or unattended in cars.
+- No dogs allowed on trails or to be left unattended in vehicles.
+Laws enforced.

-Los Osos Oaks State Natural Reserve features ancient sand dunes covered with centuries-old coast live oak trees.
+Today, Los Osos Oaks State Natural Reserve features ancient sand dunes covered with centuries-old coast live oak trees.
 According to botanists, five major plant communities thrive within the reserve.
 They are coastal sage scrub, central coastal scrub, dune oak scrub, coast live oak forest, and riparian (streamside).
 The oak communities exist close to each other, but each has its own character.
-The oak scrub has dwarf oak trees growing on the ancient (relict) sand dune.
+The oak scrub has dwarf oak trees growing on the ancient (relict) sand dunes.
 Though they are coast live oak trees, they rarely grow more than six to eight feet tall.
 The larger coast live oaks are located where the soil is moister.
 These giants can grow to 25 feet in height.
-Their massive trunks and gnarled branches twist into all sorts of fantastic shapes
+Their massive trunks and gnarled branches twist into all sorts of fantastic shapes.
+Coast live oak woodland provides food and shelter for many birds, mammals and insects.
+More wildlife is visible in spring and fall.
+The hour after sunrise and the hour before sunset are optimal times for viewing wildlife.

 Seasons - Climate - Recommended clothing